Decisions in combat sports: Scoring

 If a fight reaches the time limit with no finish, the outcome of fight is decided based on the judges' scorecards.
 In most professional boxing and mixed martial arts fights, there are three judges.

-In a "ten-point system", a judge must award the fighter whom they judged as having "won the round" ten points, while the other fighter receives nine points or less.
+In a "ten-point system", a judge must award the fighter whom they judged as having "won the round" ten points, while the other fighter receives nine points or fewer.
 If a judge feels that there was no clear winner in a round, they must award both fighters ten points.
 This does not include point deductions from referees; rounds where neither fighter scores ten points can occur.

 At the end of the bout, each judge will tally the scores to determine which fighter had won, if any, according to the judge's tally; a fighter that "won" a majority of rounds usually emerges with more points.
 If a fighter ends up with a higher number of points, that fighter "won" on that judge's scorecard.
 A fighter has to "win" on at least two scorecards to win the fight.
 If neither fighter "won" on at least two scorecards, the match is a draw; in championship fights, the champion usually retains the title in a draw, if not, it is "vacated" - the title belongs to no fighter and is vacant.
 The scores do not necessarily have to be identical in unanimous decisions.